byu-is-566/is-566-08-airflow-instructions/README.md

 - The newly obtained price, formatted into USD
 - The (formatted) timestamp of your newly obtained asset pricing data
 - The previous price from the comparison, formatted into USD
-- The (formatted) previous timestamp form the comparison
+- The (formatted) previous timestamp from the comparison
 - The percent change (formatted as a percent) from the comparison.

 A bland version of a formatted pricing update message might look like this: